rodeoflagellum/rodeoflagellum.github.io/site.md

 - _Extent_ (*)
 - _Views_: [unimplemented] A button one can press to illustrate that they viewed the post.
 The idea behind this would be to avoid having to use Google Analytics and to remove extremely quick brief viewings from being counted.

-#### *Extent*
+_Type-Status_: The type of post and its current status.
+Here is the general format for how this will look: [Forecasting, Resource, Reading, Learning] + [Comment, Forecast, Thought Space, Log, List, Review, Essay, Research, Experiment, Notes] - [In(complete), (Un)finished, Ongoing, Un(resolved), Partial, Speculation]

+All combinations:

+- Forecasting Log - [In(complete), (Un)finished, Ongoing]
+- Resource Log - [In(complete), (Un)finished, Ongoing]
+- Learning Log - [In(complete), (Un)finished, Ongoing]
+- Reading List - [In(complete), Ongoing]
+- Forecasting

-A rough estimate of the amount of time I spent doing or thinking about something.
+_Extent_: A rough estimate of the amount of time I spent doing or thinking about something.
 The Extent label at the top of the page is usually an aggregate of the different extents through the post.
 Note that "Extent" applies to searching for something, or to reading and thinking about something.
 Sometimes I might include an explanation for why I chose the Extent label I chose.

 Denote IQRTWE: Internet querying and/or reading/thinking and/or writing/editing